VirtoCommerce/vc-platform/docs/old-versions/vc113devguide/development-environment/new-store-getting-started.md

 ## Pre-requisites

-Once you downloaded and installed VirtoCommerce SDK open the Projects Configurator to create new project **without** sample data.В More on creating a project read in [SDK getting started](docs/old-versions/vc113devguide/development-environment/sdk-getting-started) tutorial.
+Once you downloaded and installed VirtoCommerce SDK open the Projects Configurator to create new project **without** sample data.
+More on creating a project read in [SDK getting started](docs/old-versions/vc113devguide/development-environment/sdk-getting-started) tutorial.

 After new project created open Commerce Manager for that project and login.
 In order to do that first browse the frontend to launch IIS express for the project.
 To browse it right-click the project row and click **Browse**.
 A page like on the screenshot below will show up.